 Mistake 2: No hands-on tool evidence

-Certifications plus no practical tool usage looks theoretical.
+certifications plus no practical tool usage looks theoretical.
 Show real work with Burp Suite, Splunk, Metasploit, or equivalent tools.

 Mistake 3: No incident or finding examples